 The atT test is a great development in the diagnosis of coeliac disease but it still not 100% accurate.
-The two main issues with the blood test are
+No blood test is perfect, and the issues even with This test are:

 - atT test may be negative when coeliac disease is present – most often when a gluten free diet has been followed.
-It’s therefore important to make sure you’re taking gluten for at least 6 weeks before this blood test – the equivalent of 4 slices of bread a day for 6 weeks is about right.
-The test is also often negative in very young children.
+It’s therefore important to make sure you’re taking gluten for at least 6 weeks before this blood test.

 - atT test may be positive when coeliac disease is not present.
 Uncommon scenario though this is the reason why Australian guidelines still recommend an endoscopy (in most people) to confirm the diagnosis.

 - The test is less sensitive in young children.